Abdel-Raouf/algs4/Chapter 1/Section 1.md

 ```
 Input stream format:
 ```
-a's row
+a's row's length
-a's column
+a's column's length
-a's elements value form left to right, from top to bottom b's row b's column b's elements value form left to right, from top to bottom x's row (or column) x's elements from left to right (or from top to bottom) y's row (or column) y's elements from left to right (or from top to bottom)
+a's elements' values form left to right, from top to bottom b's row's length b's column's length b's elements' values form left to right, from top to bottom x's row's (or column's) length x's elements' values from left to right (or from top to bottom) y's row's (or column's) length y's elements' values from left to right (or from top to bottom)
 ```
 Input:
 ```